Colliquake/ToDo-Planner-final-project/README.md

  <img src="images/project diagram.png">

+ The composite portion of the class diagram consists of component TodoList with functions display() and setDone().
+The child Project is the composite class with an additional boolean value isDone and an aggregate relationship with TodoList.
+The other child Task is the leaf and is composed of the same functions and variables.
+With this setup, the list will be able to visually display a task hierarchy and be checked off as complete.
+ The strategy portion of the class diagram consists of strategy SortingStrategy with function sort().
+The concrete strategies are ImportanceSort and DueDateSort, each with the function sort(), which allow the user to sort their tasks by their importance or due date.
+With this setup, the tasks under each category can be rearranged based on different criteria.
+SortingStrategy holds an acquaintance relationship with the class TodoList, while TodoList holds an aggregate relationship with SortingStrategy.
+	The decorator portion of the class diagram consists of decorator Decorator with functions display() and setDone().
+The concrete decorators are ImportanceDecorator and DueDateDecorator, which are children of Decorator.
+ImportanceDecorator has functions display(), setDone(), setImportance(), and variable importance.
+DueDateDecorator has functions display(), setDone(), setDueMonth(), setDueDay(), setDueYear().
+These are children of Decorator, which has an inheritance relationship and an acquaintance relationship with TodoList.
+With this setup, the tasks can be “decorated” with a due date and importance, allowing them to be sorted according to these criteria.

  > ## Phase III
  > You will need to schedule a check-in with the TA (during lab hours or office hours).
 Your entire team must be present.
  > * Before the meeting you should perform a sprint plan like you did in Phase II